-In 2020, rideshare drivers and bikeshare access helped communities stay connected to essentials.
+In 2020, rideshare drivers and bikeshare access helped millions of people stay connected to essentials.

 2020 has been a year unlike any other.
-But through all the twists and turns, we saw extraordinary generosity and humanity from this community.
+But through it all, we saw extraordinary generosity and humanity from this community.
 Day after day, drivers, medical professionals, and other essential workers — the real champions of the year — played vital roles keeping our communities going.
-Within communities, people rallied together from a distance, took on healthy habits to keep others safe, and drivers gave thousands of critical rides to those in need.
+People rallied together from a distance, took on healthier habits to keep others safe, and pitched in to bring thousands of critical rides to people in need.

-Here’s a closer look at how drivers like you moved us:
+Here’s a closer look at what moved us: